james-t-larson/neutral-times-api/taskell.md

     * [x] Documentation should be auto generated, use rswag
     * [x] Use SwaggerUI to host a site that other developers can use to get docs and playwith the project
     * [x] Documentation should be  enforced in some way, use git hooks
+- On start, it should check if thre are any articles for the day.
+If there are none, it should generate them